d48/socket-stdin/README.md

 ## Todo

-1. Will tie in customer command to emit event that will run method on `Groove.object` that is loaded on the client
+1. Will tie in custom command to emit event that will run method on `Groove.object` that is loaded on the client.
+This will control flash player